gizemdal/pennventure/Blog.md

 I found several sentiment analysis data online that I could potentially use to train a multiclass classifier.
 I will likely focus on this after Alpha review.

+Tuesday February 26th:

+Started working on a mini example game to explore data structures